Relintai/pandemonium_engine_docs/usage/scripting/gdscript/static_typing.md

     class_name Rifle
 ```

-If you use `name`, Godot registers the Rifle type globally in
+If you use `name`, Pandemonium registers the Rifle type globally in
 the editor, and you can use it anywhere, without having to preload it
 into a constant: